jhrcek/surjective-injective/README.md

 Live [demo](https://janhrcek.cz/surjective-injective).

 ## TODO
-- finish function diagram
+- function diagram
+    - Add A, B as set labels
+    - add 1.. as element labels
+    - add arrowheads
-- add button for generating random functions
+- controls for generating random functions
+    - generate - any function
+               - surjective, injective (only enabled when such a function exists for given domain/codomain size)
+- add explanation about why given function is NOT surjective / injective